google/loaner/docs/deploy_chrome_app.md

         can visit the included `chrome_app/src/app/assets/faq.md` file and look at the examples we've included.

-NOTE: Any time you need to make changes to the FAQ section, you will have to update this file using the same steps listed above to modify the file.
+NOTE: Anytime you need to make changes to the FAQ section, you will have to update this file using the same steps listed above to modify the file.

 ## Step 8: Deploy to the Chrome Webstore